 Impact: 80 children

-On the eve of the winter Christmas holidays, we plan to organize a winter camp in Kryvyi Rih for children aged 7 to 11.
+On the eve of the summers holidays, we plan to organize a winter camp in Kryvyi Rih for children aged 7 to 11.
 Communication and games with their peers will bring them fun and festive mood and, most importantly, will help them forget.

 Current Projects: